 The first step to speaking English as a native is to agree to be flexible in the way that you speak.
 Indeed, it is often said that children learn English more easily, but children are just more flexible in their thinking and have no problem changing their way of thinking and speaking.
 But adults are only as able to pronounce English correctly and progress in the English language provided they agree to change the way they form their words and express them verbally.

-If it is your aim to learn to speak English quickly, it is best to listen to it as often as possible!
+If it is your aim to learn English online or at home to speak English quickly, it is best to listen to it as often as possible!
 This can be in conversations, in movies, on the radio, online or in exchanges.
 This is how children learn to speak their mother tongue.
 Using the same technique and given dedication and patience, you can do the same.
 Listening and imitating is of course very important when you are working to improve your pronunciation skills.

 Regularly learning by exposure is a great way to make your language learning more accessible.
 Listen to the radio in English, watch films in English listen to music in English, you have access to English in many areas all of which can help to solidify your learning.